 There was a noteworthy article in the May 1, 2021 Atlanta Journal Constitution, Foreign Language Classes Get the Conversation Going, by H.M.
 Cauley.
-You can find the original article here:
+You can read the original article here.

 Below are some select quotes from that article and my commentary about the world language classrooms of Allyson Segal and Mary Block at Hopewell Middle School in Milton, Georgia, and how they unite solid Second Language Acquisition (SLA) theory and practice.
-These teachers are using many comprehensible input practices you will find here on my website.
+These teachers are using many effective comprehensible input practices that engage students and get them to acquire language.

 USEABLE LANGUAGE & REJOINDERS